 There is a misconception that children need to wait until they are a certain age before being taught about the complexities of the English language, but the reality is that their brains are yearning for this information at a much younger age like when their brains are peaking at the age of 2-3 years.

 After learning the basic sounds from the alphabet (one sound for each letter, short vowels), these are the remaining sounds in the English language.

-- Long Vowels – In addition to teaching children about the long vowel sounds, I also want them to be introduced to common spelling patterns.
+- Long Vowels – In addition to teaching children about the 5 long vowel sounds, I also want to introduce them to common spelling patterns.